iegomez/mosquitto-go-auth/README.md

 - `username`, `password` and `clientid` for `user` checks.
 - `username` for `superuser` checks.
 - `username`, `topic`, `clientid` and `acc` for `ACL` checks.
+If `js_pass_claims` option is set, an additional argument `claims` containing the claims data extracted from the JWT token is passed to all checks.

 This is a valid, albeit pretty useless, example script for ACL checks (see `test-files/jwt` dir for test scripts):